 TGm editor, please update the contents of this subclause as shown below:

-The authenticated mesh peering exchange (AMPE) establishes an authenticated mesh peering between mesh STAs that have established a mesh PMKSA before the initiation of the protocol.
+The authenticated mesh peering exchange (AMPE) establishes an authenticated mesh peering between mesh STAs or mesh MLDs that have established a mesh PMKSA before the initiation of the protocol.
 An authenticated mesh peering includes a mesh peering, corresponding mesh PTKSA, and the two mesh STAs’ mesh GTKSAs.

+NOTE – Each mesh STA affiliated with a mesh MLD independently creates and maintains mesh GTKSAs (see 12.6.1.1.10 (Mesh GTKSA))

 The AMPE is also used to establish an authenticated peering between two APs that support the AP PeerKey protocol (as defined in 12.10 (AP PeerKey support)) and that have established a PMK and PMKID before the initiation of the AMPE exchange.